little-scale/ArUco2osc/README.md

 - angle in degrees
 - x value of midpoint of marker as a normalised value
 - y value of midpoint of marker as a normalised value

+To change the marker type used for detection, change DICT_4X4_50 to a different value